opencv/opencv-python/README.md

 - ``ENABLE_CONTRIB`` and ``ENABLE_HEADLESS``.
 Set to ``1`` to build the contrib and/or headless version
 - ``CMAKE_ARGS``.
 Additional arguments for OpenCV's CMake invocation.
 You can use this to make a custom build.

+### Manual builds

+If some dependency is not enabled in the pre-built wheels, you can also run the `setup.py` locally to create a custom wheel.

+1. Clone this repository: `git clone --recursive https://github.com/skvark/opencv-python.git`
+2. Go to the root of the repository
+3. Add custom Cmake flags if needed, for example: `export CMAKE_FLAGS="-DSOME_FLAG=ON -DSOME_OTHER_FLAG=OFF"`
+4. Run ``python setup.py bdist_wheel``
+     - Optionally use the `manylinux` images as a build hosts if maximum portability is needed (and run `auditwheel` for the wheel after build)
+5. You'll have the wheel file in the `dist` folder and you can do with that whatever you wish (upload to local PyPI index, use as dependency in a CI job which runs the PyInstaller / PyOxidizer bundler for your app etc.)

 ### Licensing

 Opencv-python package (scripts in this repository) is available under MIT license.